Things to do in Faro

 In the newer town there are a variety of shops, bars and restaurants so don’t miss out on this part either.

-We wanted to chill out so didn’t venture any further but I was told that Taveria is meant to be a cute harbour town which is worthy of a day trip.
+We wanted to chill out so didn’t venture any further.
+We have been told that Taveria is meant to be a cute harbour town which is worthy of a day trip.

 East London Girl: Things to do in Faro